 Specific, longer keyword phrases with lower search volume but higher conversion potential, often easier to rank for.

-Website visitors who arrive through unpaid search engine results, representing the most valuable form of search traffic.
+Website visitors who arrive through unpaid search engine results, often representing a highly cost-efficient form of search traffic.

 Metric predicting how well a website will rank in search results, based on backlink profile and other authority signals.